Manurocker95/Simple-Blow-Detector-Unity/README.md

 # Credits:
-This example is based on a ["lost" forum post](https://web.archive.org/web/20120122003213/http://forum.unity3d.com/threads/118215-Blow-detection-(Using-iOS-Microphone)?p=802891&viewfull=1#post802891) and reworked for easy handle to modern Unity + C# praxis .
+This example is based on a ["lost" forum post](https://web.archive.org/web/20120122003213/http://forum.unity3d.com/threads/118215-Blow-detection-(Using-iOS-Microphone)?p=802891&viewfull=1#post802891) and reworked for easy handle to modern Unity + C# praxis, so credits to Riro, Soren and everyone that contributed to that post.
 Feel free to make any PR or modification you want.

 Credits are appreciated :)